Day trips from Darwin to Kakadu

-Walk through monsoon rainforest and slip into the crystal-clear rock pools at Maguk (also called Barramundi Gorge), a secluded natural swimming hole in Kakadu’s stone country in the southern end of the Park.
+Walkthrough monsoon rainforest and slip into the crystal-clear rock pools at Maguk (also called Barramundi Gorge).
+This is a secluded natural swimming hole in Kakadu’s stone country in the southern end of the Park.

-Select from more than 30 established walking trails throughout Kakadu, from short, easy strolls to challenging multi-day treks.
-Roam the world-class rock art sites, climb to the top of waterfalls and plunge pools, hike along escarpments or spot birds and wildlife on a stroll around a billabong.
+Select from more than 30 established walking trails throughout Kakadu.
+Choose from short, easy strolls to challenging multi-day treks.
+Roam the world-class rock art sites, climb to the top of waterfalls and plunge pools.
+Hike along escarpments or spot birds and wildlife on a stroll around a billabong.

 Watch birds at Mamukala wetlands